-16. This program provides daily school lunch to a total of 358,000 primary school children in targeted arid and food insecure counties of Kenya as shown in the table 2 below.
+19. USDA has supported Kenya's school meals programme since 2004.
+This program was designed initially to provide daily school lunch to a total of 358,000 primary school children in targeted arid and food insecure counties of Kenya as shown in the table 2 below.